DataPowered/DataPowered.io_site/site/content/post/2020-04-14-post-getting-stuck-in-with-scrapy.md

 ## Final output

 And voilà: we have scraped all the current offers on the [LookFantastic](https://www.lookfantastic.com/voucher-codes.list) site, and organised them into a tidy-looking DataFrame.
-The output should look like this:
+The final output should look like this:

 <img src="https://raw.githubusercontent.com/DataPowered/DataPowered.io_site/master/site/content/graphics/2020-04-14-post-getting-stuck-in-with-scrapy/pdDataFrameOutput.png" alt="Final Output" style="width:100%">